 Even bankruptcy is not necessarily a way out, as bankruptcy does not discharge mortgage debts.

 Irwell Valley Homes are planning to push £100,000 bills onto leaseholders and shared owners living in one of its blocks in Salford.
 Although details remain sketchy, the Government has proposed a loan scheme capped at £50 monthly.
 At £50 per month, £100,000 would take 2,000 months, or 167 years to repay.
-Such charges are clearly a problem not just for this unfortunate generation of first-time home buyers, but for the next couple of generations too, perpetuating inequalities patently at odds with leveling up agendas.
+Such charges are clearly a problem not just for this unfortunate generation of first-time home buyers, but for the next couple of generations too, perpetuating inequalities patently at odds with levelling up agendas.

 Some housing associations have obtained authorisation from the Financial Conduct Authority (FCA) to offer interest-free credit to shared owners.
 Loans from housing associations have the advantage of being interest-free, unlike bank loans.
 Regardless, this option raises a number of troubling questions.